How to prepare your sustainability reporting according to CSRD

 3 min

-CSRD is the EU's proposal for new legislation on non-financial sustainability reporting, a revision of the current NFRD directive.
-The final legal text has not yet been adopted.
-But what does CSRD mean, which companies does it apply to and how do you prepare for the new guidelines?
-You will find the answers here!
+CSRD is the new EU legislation on non-financial sustainability reporting, a revision of the NFRD Directive.
+But what does CSRD actually mean, which companies are covered and how to prepare for the new guidelines?
+Find out here!

 What does CSRD stand for?